codenamephp/chef.cookbook.mysql/README.md

 The default cookbook installs mariadb.
 Yes, only mariadb is installed even though the cookbook is named "mysql" for historic reasons.

+## Deprecated
+The whole cookbook is now deprecated.
+I don't want to fiddle around with installs anymore when there's excellent docker images around.

 ## Why not mysql cookbook from chef?

 At the time this cookbook was created, the [mysql cookbook by chef][chef-mysql] did not support debian stretch.
 Also, the cookbook provides a whole lot of features ... none of which I plan to use.